5T33Z0/Clover-Crate/USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 In this example, the system has more than one USB Controller.
 For the sake of the Example, we focus on the `XHC` Controller ("HSXX" and "SSXX").
 - Leave the Window open and put in your USB 2 Stick into a port and check which entry turns blue in the list and take notes.
 - Next, put a USB 3.0 stick in the same port and see what turns blue next.
 Usually, if a physical USB port is blue, it supports USB 2 and 3 Ports.
 An as far as its routing is concerned, only the Prefix changes when switching between USB 2 and USB3.
 In other words: if a USB 2 stick is mapped to "HS01", the corresponding USB 3 Port will most likely be "SS01".
-- Continue probing all ports with USB 2/3/C flash drives or devices und you're done.
+- Continue probing all ports with USB 2/3/C flash drives or devices and you're done.
-- Once you collected all the neccessary data return to "Option A" of the guide to map the ports in ACPI.
+- Once you collected all the necessary data return to "Option A" of the guide to map the ports in ACPI.

 ### Assigning Physical Location of Device (`_PLD`)
-This method provides a lot of details about the pysical location of the USB ports themselves.
+This method provides a lot of details about the physical location of the USB ports themselves.
 Such as: location, shape, color and a lot of rather uninteresting details for PC users.
-Here's a long list of some of the available parameters:
+Here's a long list of available parameters:

 ```swift
 Name (_PLD, Package (0x01)  // _PLD: Physical Location of Device